anishnarkar/GraphNeuralNetworksExperiments/README.md

 ![Figure 3](images/GConv4.png)

 Based on the experiments on the cora dataset, GCN operator gave the best resul when 1 hidden layer was present.
 On introduction of multiple hidden layers, the performance of GAT and GCN operators were similar.
-GraphConv operator gave the worst result for all the scenarios
+GraphConv operator gave the worst result for all the scenarios.
+The topmost is the validation accuracy of GCN, then GAT and then Gconv.

 #### 2. Impact of Depth: